gregnk/MD2HTML-Temp/README.md

 A simple console application that converts Markdown files to HTML

-This repository is a fork of [AlanBarber/MD2HTML](https://github.com/AlanBarber/MD2HTML)
+This project is a fork of [AlanBarber/MD2HTML](https://github.com/AlanBarber/MD2HTML)

 ## Usage